 The presents have been ripped open, dinner won’t be served for hours, you're fully loaded with caffeine and the day is young.
 So what are the things to do on Christmas in New York?
 We have scoped it out for you and, fortunately, there’s a whole lot open aside from Chinese food restaurants.
 From holiday shows to ice-skating, here are the 13 things you can do on Christmas is New York to make the day unforgettable.

-Grab your discounted Radio City Christmas Spectacular tickets today
+Grab your A Christmas Carol tickets today

 Go Ice-Skating at the Rockefeller Center Rink